-3. EVIDENCE OF CULTURAL COMPETENCE.
+- 3. EVIDENCE OF CULTURAL COMPETENCE.
 Demonstrate your engagement with issues of race, class, religious diversity, gender, ability, and sexual orientation by participating in relevant events both on and off campus.
-Log at least three events prior to student teaching.
-(Some extended activities might count as two.)
+Log at least four events.
 These might include but are not limited to the following:

 - Participating in anti-racism training

 - Participating in student clubs or events

 - Attending on-campus presentations about race, culture, class, religion, gender, sexuality, etc.

 - Watching relevant documentaries